Code-Institute-Submissions/ms1-gym/README.md

  ### Functionality Testing
 - #### Navigation bar
     - The navigation bar stays at the top of the page on all screen sizes.
+    - When the nav links clicks it opens the relevent page in same window with same header footer.
 - #### Footer
     - Footer is located at the bottom of the page regardless of the content amount.
-This was tested by removing all content from any given page.
-    - Then the social links are clicked, they open the relevant social media page in a new tab.
+    - When the social links are clicked, they open the relevant social media page in a new tab.
-- #### All external links were tested to make sure they open up the correct pages in new tabs.
+- #### All external links is tested to make sure they open up the correct pages in new tabs.
-    - All social links in the footer bring the user to the relevant social pages
-- #### All internal links were tested to make sure that all pages are correctly connected
+- #### All internal links is tested to make sure that all pages are correctly connected.
-    - Navigation links bring the user to the relevant pages

 ### CSS3 validator
+<a href="#"></a>

 ### HTML5 validator
+<a href="#"></a>
+<a href="#"></a>
+<a href="#"></a>
+<a href="#"></a>
+<a href="#"></a>
+<a href="#"></a>

 ### Usability Testing
--
+- This website is shared on slack channel to get the feedback.

 ### Compatibility Testing

 ### Performance Testing

 ### Testing User Stories
 - #### Any user who check the website first time wants to know about gym.
-User wants that they could easily navigate the tab to find the relevant information and want to check the social page to know more about gym.
-They also wants to check picture gallery.
+User wants that they could easily navigate the tab to find the relevant information.
+      1. I want to easily understand the purpose and the layout of the site without additional instructions needed.
+        - The landing page is simple and clear with a image and offer.
+        - All pages of website has navigation bar and footer.
+        - With navigation bar I can easily access diiferent page and go anywhere from present page and come back.
+        - The footer has contact details and link of email so I can easily add it to my contact.
+        - Footer has clear information of opening hours.
+        - Footer has social link.
+If I click on link it open the relevant page on different tab so I can easily check the social activity of gym without closing site.

+    1. I want to access external links and be able to learn more about each page.
+        - Home Page
+            -
+        - About Us Page
+            -
+        - Membership Page
+            -
+        - Gallery Page
+            -
+        - Signup Page

 - #### The users who want to join the gym will look for address and contact details.
 They will also check for any offers.

-- #### The users who want to be member for the gym will look for signup button.
+- #### The users who want to be member for the gym will look for membership plan and signup button.

 - #### The users who are already a member will look for signin button to check their account and also check if there is any new offers.